The Blues

 Photo courtesy of http://liberato.org Ricardo Liberato

-These notes are about how implausible most of the last couple of hundred years of theories are, and how strange is the persistence of the same basic idea, given that simple solutions that would actually work are fairly obvious.
+These notes take a quick look at how clearly implausible most of the last couple of hundred years of theories are, and how strange is the persistence of variations on the same clearly unworkable strategy, given that simple solutions that would work are fairly obvious, and examples of a better geometry for solving this type of problem are in front of us almost every day.

 Continue reading “Work Like an Egyptian”